Garry Moore: Recording

 In 1944, Moore recorded six of his radio monologues for Decca, including his classic “Hugh, the Blue Gnu”, his triple-time speed reading of “Little Red Riding Hood”, and a calamity-filled version of “In the Good Old Summertime”.
-They were released two years later as Decca 444, an album of three 78rpm records titled “Culture Corner”.
+They were released two years later as Decca 444, an album of three 78 rpm records titled “Culture Corner”.
 In 1956, Moore recorded a Columbia LP record album for children.
 It featured tales by Rudyard Kipling, including "The Elephant's Child" and "How the Camel Got His Hump."
 Also in 1956, Moore recorded a Columbia LP record album titled "Garry Moore Presents My Kind Of Music," with contributions by jazz musicians George Barnes, Ernie Caceres, Wild Bill Davison, Randy Hall, Mel Henke, and Sonny Terry.
 In 1965, he also narrated two children's classics for orchestra back-to-back on a single Westminster LP, Saint-Saens' Carnival of the Animals and Prokofiev's Peter and the Wolf.

+Personal life

+Moore married Eleanor Little in 1939; they had two sons.